 To prevent later challenge or disagreement over what was said in any in-person meetings or telephone conversations at any stage of the procedure, brief notes will be kept, and a copy of any written response will be added to the record of the complaint.
-Notes and paper copies of any complaints and/or responses are kept securely on the Academy's secure electronic system.
+Notes and paper copies of any complaints and/or responses are kept securely on each academy's ICT system, where the complaint is against the academy as a whole or a member of the board of trustees.